-As the organization’s chief executive officer, Elton Daniels (Link to Bio) implements the Board’s policies and oversees all Town operations.
+As the organization’s chief executive officer, the Town Manager implements the Board’s policies and oversees all Town operations.
 The manager advises the Board on all issues, proposes the annual budget, and coordinates the work of all municipal staff not appointed by the Board of Commissioners.

 The primary responsibility of the Town Manager is to assure that the laws of the State and the ordinances, resolutions, policies and regulations, of the Board of Commissioners are faithfully executed.